1933 Auckland Rugby League season: Tour matches

+Prior to the opening match with Devonport a minutes silence was observed for Ray Morris the Australian rugby league player who got an ear infection and then meningitis while swimming in Colombo on the way to England for the Australian tour.
+He had disembarked in Malta to get surgery but died from complications at the age of 25.
+His funeral was taking place in the same day in Sydney.

 Carlaw Park

 At a meeting of the Auckland Rugby League in the week prior to the start of the season there were several suggestions put forward in regard to Carlaw Park.
 These were, that the No. 2 ground be available for practice regardless “of the weather, that the stone wall at the end of No. 2 ground beside the terraces should be covered to protect players; that the scoreboard should be raised; that people should be stopped from jumping the terrace fence at the conclusion of the main match; that the transport Board be asked to extend the penny section from the railway station to the Stanley Street stop...”.
 It was also decided to issue tickets for the admission of unemployed to Carlaw Park, with the official co-operation of the Auckland Provincial Unemployed Association.
 After it was found that this system was being abused with the tickets being on sold it was decided to charge the unemployed but at a reduced rate of sixpence.
 Those trying to enter under this system had to produce their unemployment levy book containing an official stamp and a special turn-style was to be used to admit them.
 All school children up to 14 years of age would be admitted for free.

 In early August it was reported that the overhead bridge from Stanley Street to Carlaw Park would be completed by Saturday, 5 August.

 As was often the case at Carlaw Park numerous events were held there in the rugby league off season.
 A whippet race meeting was held in early December along with cycling races, while on 15 December there was a sports carnival involving cycling, running, and wood chopping events.
 The wood chopping featured W. M. Johnstone, the champion tree-feller of Australia, and New Zealand's D. Hoey, who was "recognised as one of the World's best".
 The results of the various competitions were published in the Auckland Star.